katholiek-onderwijs-vlaanderen/sri/README.md

 RESTful web services follow the general architecture used to build the world wide web.
 This architectural style is described in [Roy Fielding’s dissertation][roy-fielding].

-## Motivation
-One of the major goals of any software architecture, be it at application- or system-level, is to achieve modularity.
-A system’s components should, to a certain degree, be separated and easy to recombine into new functionality.

-An SRI interface should be uniform.
-It should, in other words, be designed without a specific use case, or client application in mind.
-It defines specific restrictions on how applications/modules can integrate with each other.

 ## Representation of resources
 We make a distinction between *list* resources and *regular* resources. *List* resources represent queries, and contain an array with many result objects. *Regular* resources correspond to single resources in a system.